 One of the dangers of hand warmers is the likelihood of ingesting the chemical contents, which usually contain iron, salt, carbon, charcoal, and sodium acetate.
 According to information by the Hong Kong Poison Information Centre, “there were 8 incidents of elderly people ingesting the content of disposable warm pads from 2006 to 2009.”
 It has also been reported to cause corrosive injury to the esophagus and stomach after ingesting one hand warmer packet and burning to the oral cavity and gastrointestinal disorder.

 Burning of skin

 Some reusable hand warmers come in microwavable pads, which can be heated by repeatedly microwaving to produce heat for cold hands.
-However, sometimes, repeated heating could cause a leakage of the fluid from the heated pads, which when comes in contact with the skin could scald the skin and cause burning.
+However, sometimes, repeated heating could cause a leakage of the fluid from the heated pads, which, when it comes in contact with the skin, could scald the skin and cause burning.

 Similarly, your kids may have skin sensitivity to the chemical contents of the hand warmer.
 When such chemicals come in contact with the skin, they could cause severe skin irritation and burns.
 To avoid this, keep hand warmers in their protective pouch when in use.

-As a fact, not everyone is privy to the damaging health effects of hand warmers, especially kids.
-Your nanny may not be aware too, which is even riskier seeing that nannies are the closest trusted contact of kids after the parents, and kids are usually receptive to what their nannies give or tell them.
+As a matter of fact, not everyone is privy to the damaging health effects of hand warmers, especially kids.
+Your nanny may not be aware, too, which is even riskier, seeing that nannies are the closest trusted contact of kids after the parents, and kids are usually receptive to what their nannies give or tell them.